 The Rainbow Falls Trail Whistler Hiking

 The trailhead is a short 15 minute drive from Whistler Village.
-There is parking at Rainbow Park as well as a few spots at the Rainbow Lake trailhead.
+There is parking at the Rainbow Trail, trailhead as well as Rainbow Park just a couple hundred metres further up Alta Lake Raod.
 At the trailhead you will see an excellent map-board indicating the trails in front of you.
-There are no signs to Rainbow Falls and you will just see signs for Rainbow Lake and Madely Lake.
+There are no signs to Rainbow Falls and you will just see signs for Rainbow Lake, Flank Trail and Madeley Lake.
 To find Rainbow Falls you just follow the Rainbow Lake trail from the trailhead for about a half kilometre until you reach the water treatment building (Rainbow Lake is Whistler's water source).
 Just before the building the trail forks.

 Directions to the Rainbow Falls Trailhead Whistler Hiking Trails

 Directions to trailhead: Zero your odometer at Village Gate Boulevard(in Whistler Village), drive north on Highway 99.
 At 3.8km turn left onto Alpine Way, then at the next stop sign turn left onto Rainbow Drive.
 Continue straight until at 6.8km you will see the trailhead sign, "Rainbow Trail" on your right, half buried in snow most of the winter.
 There is room for several cars to park, but be careful as if the parking are is packed with snow, you may be able to get in, but not be able to get out easily.
 Keep that in mind and park in a way that allows you to get out easily.
 Hike up the Rainbow Trail and to reach Rainbow Falls, bear right at the two obvious forks in the trail.
 Signs do not indicate where the falls are, but there are several orange trail markers on the trees on the way.
 Rainbow Falls are found before the water treatment building and the beautiful bridge over the river is just after the treatment building.